quic/sense/README.md

  actions in front of, and interacting with, a camera.
 Both neural networks are small, efficient, and run smoothly in real time on a CPU.
 - Demo applications showcasing the potential of our models: gesture recognition, fitness activity tracking, live calorie estimation.
-- A pipeline to train your own custom classifier on top of our models with an easy-to-use script to fine-tune our weights.
+- A pipeline to record and annotate your own video dataset and train a custom classifier on top of our models with an easy-to-use script to fine-tune our weights.

 <div align="center">